skypilot-org/skypilot/docs/source/reference/tpu.rst

    ...
    (node-0 pid=57977, ip=10.164.0.24) [  1000/100000]      time  0.034 ( 0.063)    data  0.008 ( 0.008)    loss  1.215 ( 1.489)    acc 68.750 (46.163)

-For future jobs, users can simply use :code:`sky exec` to submit jobs on the same TPU Pod.
+To submit more jobs to  the same TPU Pod, use :code:`sky exec`:

 .. code-block:: console